AlgyJr/ios_guides/Swift-Basics.md

 ## Nil and Optionals

 `nil` represents the absence of a value.
-If you message `nil`, you get a runtime error, so it should be handled carefully.
+It should be handled carefully; if you call a method on `nil`, you get a runtime error.

 The only variable that can contain `nil` is an *optional.* It may be nil or the type you specify.
-To access the underlying value, you unwrap it.
+To access the underlying value, unwrap it.

 Declare an optional using `?` by the type.
 Unwrap the underlying value with the `!` operator.